johnglover/modal/README.md

 This defaults to the `data` folder in the package directory.

 Have a look at the examples in the `examples` folder for basic use.

-### ODF Comparison

-The files `rt.py` and `nrt.py` in the `analysis` folder show how to build a database of analysis results.
-After making an analysis database, run `computeresults` in the results folder to build a results database.
-The files `avg.py`, `best.py` and `worst.py` can then be used to view average, best and worse case results respectively for all analysis data.

 Contributing